paul-cb/Artificial-Intelligence-Course/README.md

 # Artificial-Intelligence-Course

-All assignment specifications can be viewed in aX.pdf in folder Ax where x in {1,2,3}.
+All assignment specifications can be viewed in ax.pdf residing in folder Ax where x in {1,2,3}.

 **A1 - Warehouse Delivery A* Search Problem**